-Worried you may not be creative or you may not be creative enough?
-This quiz will help you find out just how creative you are.
+Worried you may not be creative, or you may not be creative enough?
+Take this quiz and find out just how creative you are.

-Take a piece of paper and number it from one to seven.
+Get a piece of paper and number it one to seven.
 For each question, write down the corresponding letter of your answer.

 1. When you come across a rose, you immediately: